briandconnelly/ami-py/README.md

 [![Codecov test
 coverage](https://codecov.io/gh/briandconnelly/ami-py/branch/main/graph/badge.svg)](https://app.codecov.io/gh/briandconnelly/ami-py?branch=main)

-`ami` (Am I...?) provides simple functions that allow your Python code to detect and adapt to the environment in which it is being run.
+`ami` (Am I...?) is a collection of simple functions that allow your Python code to detect and adapt to the environment in which it is being run.

 ## Examples